Engineering

 How we approach Drop testing

-1. Bench and ground
+1. Static bench and ground evaluation

-Mechanism checks, line routing, and packing verification.
+Destructive functional mechanism checks, line routing inspections, and structural volumetric packing verification.

-2. Controlled releases
+2. Initial atmospheric releases

-3. Envelope expansion
+3. Flight envelope expansion

 Talk with engineers who own the work